angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 also see an upward trend in terms of Match Win %.
 If we look at Match Win % but only taken from the past two months we get:

-Match Win rate win past two months (%): 58.67%
+match win rate win past two months: 58.67%

 Definitely looking better.